Qwaz/rust-cve/templates/README.md

 ## Preface

 This is a list of CVEs for unsound APIs in the Rust standard library.
-All of these bugs break Rust's memory safety guarantee and lead to security issues when triggered.
+These bugs break Rust's memory safety guarantee and lead to security issues when triggered.
 Fortunately, they are context-sensitive library APIs that are not usually used in a way that the bugs can be triggered.